Warren symposium follows legacy of geneticist giant

 Tree showing relationships between SARS-CoV-2 genetic sequences from Georgia and other states/countries

 In Georgia, the subclade, or swarm of related viruses, that was dominant early on (called 19B) disappeared by the end of April, eclipsed by variants carrying the D614G mutation.
 This was an early hint – even before the emergence of B117/Alpha and other variants such as Delta and Omicron — that SARS-CoV-2 would evolve through competition.
+These virology studies need to be conducted in research labs or high-quality mobile CGMP cleanrooms to yield accurate results.

 Similarly, sequence analysis from Washington state – the site of the first COVID-19 case identified in the United States — has shown that the first official case did not lead directly to the initial wave of infections there.
 The first wave actually fizzled out as a result of public health interventions, but other undetected infections in Washington in February 2020 led to sustained downstream transmission.